linghuiluo/cova-root/README.md

 (2) **Standalone**:

 You can run COVA in standalone mode with the option ``s``.
 In this mode a constraint map will be computed.
-If you have the java source code of your application, you can get the constraint map printed next to each line of code in HTML sites with the option ``òutput_html``.
+If you have the java source code of your application, you can get the constraint map printed next to each line of code in HTML sites with the option `-output_html``.

 Run cova with the following options: